r3bers/whatsapp-save/README.md

 # whatsapp-save
-Copy all WhatsApp incomings to save place
+Copy all WhatsApp incomings to save place.
 Script works on Windows with last version of WhatsApp from Microsoft Store

 Script creates directory «WhatsApp.SAVE» in User Dir